medialab/hyphe-traph/fosdem2018/index.md

 OK.

-Neo4j seems to win the disk space battle.
+Lucene seems to win the disk space battle.

 ===